qays317/dr/DR-RUNBOOK.md

 ## Purpose

-This runbook defines the operational procedures for handling failures in the multi-region WordPress disaster recovery architecture.
+This runbook defines the operational procedures for handling failures in the multi-region disaster recovery platform architecture.

 It provides step-by-step guidance for: